NATPS: Nonadiabatic Transition Path Sampling Using Time-Reversible MASH Dynamics

+where $L_o$ and $L_n$ are the lengths of the old and new path respectively, and $h_\zeta(\mathbf{\Gamma})$ ($\zeta=\text{A, B}$) is the indicator function that gives 1 for any configuration belonging to basin $\zeta$ and otherwise 0. $\mathbf{\Gamma}^{(n)}_{0}$ and $\mathbf{\Gamma}^{(n)}_{L_n}$ denote the first and last configurations of the proposed trajectory.
+It is important to note that $\mathrm{A}$ and $\mathrm{B}$ can be defined as regions of any extended phase space coordinate, or combinations thereof, including conditions on one or multiple electronic states.
+This allows NATPS to be directly applied to processes where the reactant and product reside on different electronic states without any modification to the method.

 New trajectories are generated using a shooting algorithm.
 At each MC step, a configuration is randomly selected from the current trajectory and perturbed.
-The perturbation typically involves modifying the velocity associated with the selected configuration.
+The perturbation typically involves modifying the velocity vector associated with the selected configuration.
 The specific velocity perturbation determines the statistical ensemble sampled by the path ensemble.
 For instance, sampling the microcanonical (NVE) ensemble requires that the kinetic energy of the selected configuration remains unchanged.
 In one-dimensional systems, this restriction limits the velocity modification to a mere sign change, which significantly reduces the diversity of sampled trajectories.
-In contrast, sampling the canonical (NVT) ensemble allows the velocity to fluctuate according to the Maxwell-Boltzmann (MB) distribution at a given temperature.
+In contrast, sampling the canonical (NVT) ensemble allows the velocity to fluctuate according to the Maxwell-Boltzmann distribution at a given temperature.
+A schematic representation of this procedure in combination with the MASH dynamics is shown in Figure \ref{fig:NATPS_Illustration}.